Thank you to all the exhibitors and visitors to the show!!

 Celebrating Local Wood - The 2022 Woodworkers Show

-For the 2022 Port Townsend Woodworkers show will be turning the spotlight onto Local Wood.
-The show will be held November 5-6, 2022.
+For the 2022 Port Townsend Woodworkers show we turn the spotlight onto Local Wood.

 As furniture makers, turners and as the customers of makers we have become accustomed to seeing pieces made of wood imported from elsewhere, whether that is Cherry from Pennsylvania or Sapele from South America.
 We'd like to encourage everyone, much like the Local Food movement, to consider buying and making pieces made from locally sourced wood and made by local craftspeople.

-At the 2022 show we're planning to have a variety furniture, bowls, spoons and other wooden ware on display that have been made from the lumber of two very special local trees.
-And we're offering that material to makers who plan to exhibit at the show.
+At the 2022 show you'll see a variety furniture, bowls, spoons and other wooden ware on display that have been made from the lumber of two very special local trees.

-In December we had a Big Leaf Western Maple and a Red Alder dropped by a professional faller.
+In December 2021 we had a Big Leaf Western Maple and a Red Alder dropped by a professional faller.
 The logs from these trees have been milled into boards.
-Some of those boards are in a dehumidification kiln, drying gently and will be available to makers some time between late April and early May.
+Some of those boards were in a dehumidification kiln, drying gently and were made available to makers in the summer.
 The rest of the boards will be air dried and available for the 2023 and 2024 shows.

-Some of the limbs and other pieces from those trees, that would go to waste in a commercial felling operation, have been given to local carvers, the Strait Turners Woodturning Club and the Seattle Spoon Club.
-We're looking forward to sharing their work at the show.
+Some of the limbs and other pieces from those trees, that would go to waste in a commercial felling operation, were given to local carvers, the Strait Turners Woodturning Club and the Seattle Spoon Club.